 One of the greatest threats to modern warships are diesel-electric "DE" submarines.
-They use their powerful diesel engines to deploy, but switch to electric and run on batteries to hide.
+They use powerful diesel engines to deploy, but switch to electric and run on batteries to hide.
 They can only cruise six knots with battery power, yet they are nearly impossible to detect.
-Compare the heat and noise emitted by a gas-powered lawn mower to that of an electric fan and you get the idea.
+Compare the heat and noise emitted by a gas-powered lawn mower to that of an electric one and you get the idea.
 If they stop completely and sit on the bottom, they are impossible to find as they produce no propeller noise or water disruption.
 DE subs can do this in straits or sea lanes and listen for the sound of large ships.
-If one comes in range, it can float upwards to periscope depth and take a look, and fire torpedoes if it desires.
+If one comes in range, it can float up to periscope depth to take a look, and fire torpedoes if it desires.

-The only way to destroy DE subs is to catch them in route to their hunting grounds, or when they recharge their batteries every few days by running their diesel engines.
+The only way to destroy DE subs is to catch them in route to their hunting grounds or when they recharge their batteries every few days by running their diesel engines.
 Another weakness is they have an endurance of only two months, meaning they need to visit a port or a submarine tender for fuel, food, and other support.
 Finding and sinking DE subs requires patience and the right equipment.
 Fixed-wing aircraft and helicopters can be used, but they have limited endurance and generate a lot of noise that warns DE subs to hide.
-Surface ships have the same problem, their engine noise announces their arrival to submarines.
+Surface ships have the same problem; their engine noise announces their arrival to submarines.

-All corvettes need a stealthy design like the new Swedish Visby class (right), which has flat angles to reflect radar away from the sender.
+All corvettes need a stealthy design like the Swedish Visby class (right), which has flat angles to reflect radar away from the sender.
 Its hull is made of layered plastic to save weight and nearly eliminate a magnetic signature that most sea mines seek.
 An added advantage is that the sun doesn't heat ship surfaces during the daytime, so it doesn't glow at night in infrared viewers.

 The only serious threat to DE corvettes are traditional weapons guided by the human eyeball.
-This is why DE corvettes will be most effective at night, where they are literally invisible while running on electric once the captain announces: "Rig for ultra quiet, blackout, coolout, ponchos on deck."
-Ultra quiet is common sense, and so are blackout conditions, but coolout and ponchos on deck?
+This is why DE corvettes would be most effective at night, where they are literally invisible while running on electric once the captain announces: "Rig for ultra quiet, blackout, coolout, ponchos on deck."
+Ultra quiet is common sense and so are blackout conditions, but coolout and ponchos on deck?
 Modern infrared sights are very effective, they can see a man standing at 2000 meters.
-DE corvettes may operate very close to an enemy shoreline, approaching within meters to drop off or pickup reconnaissance or commando teams at night.
+DE corvettes may operate close to an enemy shoreline, approaching within meters to drop off or pickup reconnaissance or commando teams at night.

-Therefore, DE corvettes must conduct tests to eliminate their infrared signature.
+DE corvettes must conduct tests to eliminate their infrared signature.
 Shutting off the diesels eliminates most all the signature, but what about stoves inside the ship, or the ships' heating system?
-If it is below freezing outside, will the heated interior of a DE corvette cause the ship to glow?
-While some things can be insulated like computers, or located in a ship's interior, other steps may be required.
+If it is below freezing outside, would the heated interior of a DE corvette cause the ship to glow?
+While some things can be insulated like computers or located in a ship's interior, other steps may be required.
 The ship's heating system may be cut off, or turned down.
 Air conditioners may be shut down as they produce heat as well, and outside air vented through the ship.
 Crewmen should remain inside the ship, but if they need to venture outside to help commandos aboard or to fix something, they must wear ponchos lined with special insulation to hide most of their body heat from detection, as described in this article: combat ponchos.

 If the US Navy is short on funds for new tenders, it can activate two of the Yellowstone class tenders that were retired in 1996 and placed in a reserve status after just half their service life.
 They can be upgraded and used another 30 years.
 Tenders allow for smaller and less expensive warships by providing most all the non-combat support.
-Tenders proved their value in past wars, and will do so again.
+Tenders proved their value in past wars, and can do so again.